 This is an optional fee for people who choose to receive higher quality everyday living services.
-It can be charged from 1 November 2025 for services that are of a higher quality or in addition to those your aged care home must provide.
+It can be charged for services that are of a higher quality or in addition to those your aged care home must provide.
 The specific services, and the fees for each, are agreed between you and your provider after you enter care.
 You can't be asked to pay for a service you are unable to use.

 After agreeing in writing, you have 28 days to change your mind and cancel your higher everyday living agreement.
 The agreement is reviewed by you and your provider at least once a year to ensure you still want and can still make use of the services.
-Find out more at MyAgedCare.gov.au.